chidi150c/coinbase/misc/prompt7_Change_Proccess.md

 	}
 	return false, nil
 }

-}} with only the necessary minimal changes to implement {{update post-only limit repricing to persist OrderID, LimitPx, and BaseAtLimit back to PendingOpen and save state after each successful reprice in both initial and rehydrate pollers}}.
+}} with only the necessary minimal changes to implement {{add LotID and EntryOrderID fields to Position, add LotID/EntryOrderID/ExitOrderID fields to ExitRecord, and add NextLotSeq to Trader and BotState to mint and persist stable lot IDs}}.
 Do not alter any function names, struct names, metric names, environment keys, log strings, or the return value of identity functions (e.g., Name()).
 Keep all public behavior, identifiers, and monitoring outputs identical to the current baseline.
-Only apply the minimal edits required to implement {{update post-only limit repricing to persist OrderID, LimitPx, and BaseAtLimit back to PendingOpen and save state after each successful reprice in both initial and rehydrate pollers}}.
-Fixe any compile error(s).
+Only apply the minimal edits required to implement {{add LotID and EntryOrderID fields to Position, add LotID/EntryOrderID/ExitOrderID fields to ExitRecord, and add NextLotSeq to Trader and BotState to mint and persist stable lot IDs}}.
+Fix any compile error(s).
 Return the complete file, copy-paste ready, in IDE.